Scalable Strategies for Delivering Feedback

 We all know how easily ungraded assignments can accumulate, even in a short period of time.
 This can be especially true if you have a large enrollment class.
 Some instructors successfully stay on top of grading by dividing the workload into sections and trying to work on one set a day.
 If larger assignments have separate segments, work on one segment of the assignment in one round, then the next segment of the assignment in the next round, and so on.

 Additionally, you can determine where and when you feel most productive giving feedback.
 This could be in the morning with a cup of coffee, at night before bed, right after lunch, or at the end of a workday.
 Once a good time and setting is determined, stick with it.
 In addition, find a suitable setting where feedback can be given with few interruptions.

 Rubrics create a common set of standards and a common language for providing feedback.
-Utilizing the rubric tool in Blackboard or Canvas for each assignment not only helps to set clear expectations, but also helps you provide feedback quickly and consistently.
+Utilizing the rubric tool in Canvas for each assignment not only helps to set clear expectations, but also helps you provide feedback quickly and consistently.
 Rubrics also promote consistency when relying on TAs or co-instructors to assist with grading.

 Use Audio or Video Comments